Automattic/stories-android/README.md

 ## ktlint

 You can run ktlint using `./gradlew ktlint`, and you can also run `./gradlew ktlintFormat` for auto-formatting.
 There is no IDEA plugin (like Checkstyle's) at this time.

+## Build Instructions ##

+1. Make sure you've installed [Android Studio](https://developer.android.com/studio/index.html).
+1. `git clone git@github.com:Automattic/portkey-android.git` in the folder of your preference.
+1. `cd portkey-android` to enter the working directory.
+1. `cp gradle.properties-example gradle.properties` to set up the sample app properties file.
+Specifically, you can use `portkey.use.cameraX = true` to use the CameraX underlying implementation, or `false` to use the Camera2 implementation
+1. In Android Studio, open the project from the local repository.
+This will auto-generate `local.properties` with the SDK location.
+1. Go to Tools → AVD Manager and create an emulated device.
+1. Run.